strues/retinajs/README.md

 **Note that only the minified file is designed to be directly placed into your html.**

+You can also re-initialize retina.js manually whenever you need to simply by calling `window.retinajs()`.

 The other way to use retina.js is to `import` it as part of a larger build process.
 In this case, retina.js won't run automatically.
 Instead, it'll let you determine when you'd like it to run.

 ```JavaScript